Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

 Overripe bananas

-The overripe bananas are a key ingredient in this recipe because they make the bread super moist and delicious.
+The overripe bananas are a crucial ingredient in this recipe because they make the bread moist and delicious.
 They also add a natural sweetness to the bread, so you don’t need to add as much sugar.

-They’re also packed with health benefits, including fiber, potassium, and vitamin C. This recipe is a great way to use up any brown bananas you have sitting at the bottom of your fruit bowl!
-I will often buy old bananas discounted on quick sale at my local green grocer and freeze them to have on hand.
+They also have health benefits, including fiber, potassium, and vitamin C. This recipe is a great way to use any brown bananas at the bottom of your fruit bowl!
+I often buy old bananas discounted on a quick sale at my local greengrocer and freeze them on hand.

 Chia seeds

-Chia seeds are a superfood that are packed with health benefits.
+Chia seeds are a superfood that is packed with health benefits.
 They are a key ingredient in this recipe because they bind all the ingredients together.
-They basically act as a vegan-friendly egg replacement.
+They act as a vegan-friendly egg replacement.

 Chia seeds are also gluten-free and can be added to smoothies, yogurt, baked goods, or made into chia pudding.